newsnowlabs/runcvm/README.md

 docker exec -it ubuntu1 bash
 ```

+## Why?

+RunCVM was born out of difficulties experienced using the Docker and Podman CLIs to launch [Kata Containers v2](https://katacontainers.io/), and a belief that launching containerised workloads in VMs using Docker needn't be so complicated (see the ongoing effort to [re-add OCI CLI commands for docker/podman](https://github.com/kata-containers/kata-containers/issues/722) to Kata v2 to support Docker & Podman; other Kata issues [#3358](https://github.com/kata-containers/kata-containers/issues/3358), [#1123](https://github.com/kata-containers/kata-containers/issues/1123), [#1133](https://github.com/kata-containers/kata-containers/issues/1133), [#3038](https://github.com/kata-containers/runtime/issues/3038); Podman issues [#8579](https://github.com/containers/podman/issues/8579) and [#17070](https://github.com/containers/podman/issues/17070); and Kubernetes issue [#40114](https://github.com/kubernetes/website/issues/40114)).

-RunCVM aims to be a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualisation technology.
-In this sense, RunCVM has similar aims to [Kata Containers](https://katacontainers.io/).
+Like Kata, RunCVM aims to be a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualisation technology.

-However, RunCVM:
+However, unlike Kata, RunCVM:

-- Uses a lightweight 'wrapper-runtime' technology that piggybacks the standard container runtime `runc`, making its code footprint and external dependencies extremely small, and its internals extremely simple and easy to tailor for specific purposes.
+- Is compatible with `docker run` *today* (with experimental support for `podman run`).
 - Is written almost entirely in shell script, for simplicity, portability and ease of development.
-- Is compatible with `docker run` (with experimental support for `podman run`).
+- Uses a lightweight 'wrapper-runtime' technology that subverts the behaviour of the standard container runtime `runc`, making its code footprint and external dependencies extremely small, and its internals extremely simple and easy to understand and tailor for specific purposes.
+- Is highly portable among Linux distributions and development platforms providing KVM.
+It even installs on [GitHub Codespaces](https://github.com/features/codespaces)!

-RunCVM makes some trade-offs in return for this simplicity.
+> RunCVM makes some trade-offs in return for this simplicity.
 See the full list of [features and limitations](#features-and-limitations).

-RunCVM was born out of difficulties experienced using the Docker and Podman CLIs to launch Kata Containers v2, and a belief that launching containerised workloads in VMs needn't be so complicated (see the ongoing effort to [re-add OCI CLI commands for docker/podman](https://github.com/kata-containers/kata-containers/issues/722) to Kata v2 to support Docker & Podman; other Kata issues [#3358](https://github.com/kata-containers/kata-containers/issues/3358), [#1123](https://github.com/kata-containers/kata-containers/issues/1123), [#1133](https://github.com/kata-containers/kata-containers/issues/1133), [#3038](https://github.com/kata-containers/runtime/issues/3038); Podman issues [#8579](https://github.com/containers/podman/issues/8579) and [#17070](https://github.com/containers/podman/issues/17070); and Kubernetes issue [#40114](https://github.com/kubernetes/website/issues/40114)).

-> **Support launching images:** If you encounter any Docker image that launches in a standard container runtime that does not launch in RunCVM,
-or launches but with unexpected behaviour, please [raise an issue](https://github.com/newsnowlabs/runcvm/issues) titled _Launch failure for image `<image>`_ or _Unexpected behaviour for image `<image>`_.

 ## Contents